eng-somaia/eng-somaia/README.md

 ### Hi there 👋

+I'm Somaia, a passionate learner for creating user-friendly solutions.

 <!--
 **eng-somaia/eng-somaia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.